 Volunteer to help to resolve human-elephant conflicts in Sri Lanka.

-Spend your summer working to save elephants and villagers’ livelihoods by helping to resolve human-elephant conflicts in Wasgamuwa National Park, a vast and diverse wilderness area in North Central Sri Lanka.
-Established in Sri Lanka with the sole purpose to conserve the dwindling biodiversity of Sri Lanka, you will work alongside the scientists and conservationists to save Sri Lanka’s unique biodiversity while helping local communities to benefit from these efforts.
+Spend your time as a group gaining experience in environmental sustainability, animal conservation, and elephant-human conflict issues.
+You’ll help improve lives of elephants while contributing to locals’ livelihoods.
+Work toward resolving human-elephant conflicts in Wasgamuwa National Park, a vast and diverse wilderness area in North Central Sri Lanka.
+Established in Sri Lanka with the sole purpose to conserve the dwindling biodiversity of Sri Lanka, you will work alongside the scientists and conservationists to save Sri Lanka’s unique ecosystems.

 Learn about the human elephant conflict and how your volunteer work will help!

 What are past participants saying about the program?

 “Volunteering in Sri Lanka was in every way an amazing experience.
 The location is beautiful and you really have the opportunity to be immersed in the culture.
 The staff on the project was incredible.
 They were friendly, caring and they had a great sense of humor.
 There’s not a single bad thing I have to say about my time in Sri Lanka.
 It was a total life changing experience and a lot of what I learned I will always carry with me.
 All I can say is how grateful I am that I could have this experience.” — Shannon Elder, Greenheart Travel Sri Lanka alum

 This program is open to groups of people who meet the following requirements:

 *We are also able to accommodate corporate volunteer groups, individual adults, and families.
 Please inquire with a program manager.

 During the volunteer program, you will make a direct impact in the lives of people and wildlife by performing such duties as: